Yinghui Wu

 Education

-Ph.D., Chinese & Comparative literature, Washington University in St. Louis
+Ph.D., Chinese & Comparative Literature, Washington University in St. Louis

 M.A., English Language and Literature, Peking University